Particular/docs.particular.net/nservicebus/concept-overview.md

 ### Endpoint Instance

 An Endpoint Instance is a run-time object that allows to interact with the bus.
-Endpoint Instances are able to send and receive messages (an exception is a *send-only* endpoint).
+Endpoint Instances are able to send and receive messages.
 It runs associated Message Handlers and Sagas to process incoming messages.
 An Endpoint Instance has a single Input Queue (which can be shared with other instances of the same Endpoint in a scale-out scenario).

 ### [Hosting](/nservicebus/hosting)

 The act of Hosting refers to running an Endpoint Instance in some process.
 This can be any .NET process such as a console application, a website, or a Windows service.
-Multiple Endpoint instances can be hosted in a single process (custom AppDomains are required to achieve this in version 4 and below).
+Multiple Endpoint instances can be hosted in a single process.

 ### [Transport](/nservicebus/transports/)